fosskers/scalaz-and-cats/README.md

 If microbenchmarks and object allocations matter, lean toward Cats, it tends to be faster in aggregate for strict calculations.

-If your project has expensive chunks of work that you wish to avoid evaluating unless absolutely needed, lean towards Scalaz with its preference towards lazy evaluation.
+If your project has expensive chunks of work that you wish to avoid evaluating unless absolutely needed, lean towards ScalaZ with its preference for lazy evaluation.

 ## I want to improve quality-of-life for my Scala devs<a id="sec-2-3"></a>